max-tonny8/mergy_hardhat/README.md

 ---

-I hope this plugin simplifies your development workflow by automatically generating marged smart contracts in Solidity.
+I hope this plugin simplifies your development workflow by automatically generating merged smart contracts in Solidity.
 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/nazarkhatsko/hardhat-merger/issues).
 Contributions are also welcome!